dschro-1993/vehicle-api/README.md

 ### lambda

-The API is 100% serverless-based and served by the λ-Service, and so is very cost-effective.
+The API is 100% serverless-based and served by the λ-Service and hence is very cost-effective.

 ## Application Overview